 66.67% of actual monthly wages – Wyoming

-60 – 75%, depending on marital status and number of dependents – Washington
+60%-75%, depending on marital status as well as the number of dependents – Washington

 Workers’ Compensation Benefits by State: Maximum TTD Benefit Duration

-There are 16 states that do not provide benefits for the duration of the disability:
+There are 16 states that do not provide benefits for the duration of the disability.
+Instead, they have a maximum number of weeks that eligible claimants can receive benefits:

 104 weeks – Florida, Minnesota, Oklahoma, Texas